 Indianapolis Indians Opening Day

-Our beloved Indianapolis Indians are back in action during their first home game on April 2nd.
-Opening Night for the Indians begins at 6:35 pm and for this season opener, if the temperature is below 60 degrees at first pitch, all fans in attendance receive a ticket to another April home game of their choice!
+Our beloved Indianapolis Indians are back in action during their first home game on April 1st.
+Opening Night for the Indians begins at 6:35 pm, and gone are the days of the sun setting by 5:00 pm every night.

 Conner Prairie